joergkrause/angular-material-boilerplate/README.md

 * vendor.js.gz : 59 KB (all polyfills) -- 182 KB unzipped
 * site.css : 7 KB (Material's CSS) -- 43 KB unzipped

-2. AOT Compilation with *ngc* and rollup with *systemJSBuilder*:
+2. AoT Compilation with *ngc* and rollup with *systemJSBuilder*:

 * main.bundle.js.gz : 224 KB (all of Angular and my app) -- 1035 KB unzipped
 * vendor.js.gz : 59 KB (all polyfills) -- 182 KB unzipped
 * site.css : 7 KB (Material's CSS) -- 43 KB unzipped

 This is slightly smaller and loads slightly faster.
-The difference is nt revolutionary, but it's there.
+The difference is not revolutionary, but it's there.
+In fact, although you’re able to get rid of the compiler, AoT can increases your bundle size.
+What AoT does is to generate code for your templates and DI, so if you **have a lot of components** the JavaScript generated for the templates may **exceed** the size of the compiler.
+This is why we need both options.

 > If one wonders why it's bigger as comparable projects remember that the whole CDK core is in here to support any material derived components.
 This is a much more realistic approach than others do to shrink an app as much as possible but forget that the outcome has almost no relation to real projects.